 This poly node demonstrates a setup where clicking on objects makes the camera rotate to look at them.

-- Create the node at the geometry/sop level
+LIVE DEMOHow to use:- Create the node at the geometry/sop level

 - The first input is the camera